Legazpi station: History

 The location of the railroad at the foot of Mayon Volcano often cause landslide and lahar floods which interrupt services.
 One was in 1976; services were restored on February 23, 1986.
-Operations stopped again from February 2, 1993 due to the eruption of the Mayon Volcano; services were again restored on June 21, 1998 until the bridge at Travesia, Guinobatan was washed away in 2006.
+Operations stopped again from February 2, 1993, due to the eruption of the Mayon Volcano; services were again restored on June 21, 1998, until the bridge at Travesia, Guinobatan was washed away in 2006.

-The platform right side was raised in 2015 for the Bicol Commuter services.